 It didn’t take us long to hike the loop and read the signs in the parking lot.
 We also took a quick look at the old sod house adjacent to the parking lot before dashing back to the car to beat the approaching storm.

 We were almost successful.
-It was just starting to rain as we began the drive.
+It was just starting to sprinkle as we began the drive.
 Toadstool is located a few miles off the highway down well-maintained dirt roads.
 We were about to learn the hard way, though, that these aren’t your ordinary dirt roads.
 They’re made of bentonite, a form of clay that expands when it gets wet and becomes extremely squishy and sticky.
-As we made our way along the road, rain continuing to fall from the sky, we found ourselves progressively losing traction.
+As we made our way along the road, rain beginning to fall more rapidly, we found ourselves progressively losing traction.
 This worsened until we were moving about 5 mph and still fishtailing.
-It was as though we were driving on solid ice.
+It was as though we were driving on ice.

 But there wasn’t anything we could do.
 It was too narrow to pull over and there was nowhere to turn off.
 Our best bet was to keep chugging along slowly enough to avoid sliding into the ditch but with enough momentum to avoid getting stuck.